lockettnb/teensy_makefile/README.md

 As the saying goes:
  "YOU ARE IN A MAZE OF TWISTING LITTLE PASSAGES, ALL DIFFERENT"

-This repository has a modified version of the makefile for the core teensy software.
-And a project makefile that will call the core makefile if a recompile is needed.
-Usually this is done if you change a compile time configuration option.
+This repository has a project Makefile to compile project code and recursively call a core makefile (Makefile.core) to recompile and build the Teensy core library.

 BONUS: As part of this adventure through the twisty little passages I collected documentation on all of the GCC compiler/linker options.
 See the doc/teensy_makefile.pdf for details.

 BONUS BONUS: There is also a documentation makefile.
 This make is used to convert markdown documentation into HTML or PDF.

 NOTE: The makefiles are specific to the versions of the Arduino and Teensyduino software.
 In this case they are for Arduino 1.8.8 and Teensyduino 1.45.
 They can be easily (easy is a relative word) changed for other versions.